Amtliche Vorführung

 Pronouns and Determiners

 This section outlines modifications to Standard German’s pronominal system that prioritize natural gender attribution while maintaining case distinctions for referential clarity.
-Personal pronouns retain Standard German case forms but reference biological/social gender rather than grammatical gender.
-Determiners undergo simplification through gender-neutral forms in non-genitive contexts, with preserved case inflection only in personal pronouns.
+Personal pronouns retain Standard German case forms but reference biological/social gender rather than grammatical gender; for persons of unknown or generic gender, the plural sie functions as a singular they, mirroring English.
+Relative pronouns collapse to the invariant neutral das (genitive deren), mirroring the English relativizer that, with the article-aligned die as an accepted variant.
+Determiners, possessive determiners, the negative article kein, and other ein-compounds undergo simplification through invariant forms in non-genitive contexts, with preserved case inflection only in personal pronouns.

 §6.
 Pronouns